Wills & Probate

 - Lasting Power of Attorney

-Wills should also be updated whenever your circumstances change significantly, for example, if you get married, move house, or if there are substantial changes to your business.
+Remember you should update your will whenever your circumstances change significantly, for example, if you get married, separate from your partner, move house, or if there are substantial changes to your business.

 Trusts are designed to help look after your loved ones, protect your assets and minimise tax payments.
-There are a variety of different types of trusts available, and the right one for you will depend on your particular needs and circumstances.
+They provide a way of placing the ownership of assets in the hands of trustees who look after them for your beneficiaries.

-Probate is the process of dealing with a person’s estate after they have died.
-Through probate, assets are distributed according to the terms of the will (or Intestacy Rules where there is no will).
-Probate isn’t always necessary, but is required in most cases and particularly where there is a property or significant assets to distribute.
+Probate is the process of dealing with and distributing a person’s estate after they have passed away.
+Probate isn’t always necessary but is required in most cases where there is a property or significant assets to distribute.

-Probate can be difficult and stressful for grieving relatives.
-We can help you through the probate process making sure the terms of the will are followed quickly and sensitively.
-View our probate fixed fees.
+Our experts can help you through the probate system making sure the terms of the will are followed quickly and sensitively.

 Your questions... answered